luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-This coordinate system treats all vertices symmetrically, assigning a weight to
+This coordinate representation treats all vertices symmetrically, assigning a weight to
 each.
 Consequently, with $n+1$ coordinates $lambda^0, ..., lambda^n$ for an
 $n$-dimensional affine subspace subject to the constraint $sum lambda^i = 1$,
 there is redundancy.
 This representation is not a minimal coordinate system.